What Is Dupuytren’s Contracture?

 What about Injections for Dupuytren’s Contracture?

 Xiaflex Injection is FDA approved for the treatment of Dupuytren’s, and often times is covered by insurance.
-During your consultation, the Doctor will determine if you are a candidate for the Xiaflex Injection and discuss the insurance portion with you.
+During your consultation, Dr. Humphrey will determine if you are a candidate for the Xiaflex Injection and discuss the insurance portion with you.